IsaKiko/D3-visualising-data/06-json.md

 > ## De-stringify  {.challenge}
 > Let's assume we read in a JSON formatted string from a file and want to
 > retrieve the nice structure.
 This process is called parsing and we can
 > use the JSON.parse() function.
-Convert the data back and store it in a
+Convert the variable back and store it in a
 > container called `new_cat_list`.

 We are now at a stage where we can have a look at the data file that we